China was a wonderful culinary experience. Every food we tasted was designed to perfection, to serve both the taste buds as well as the eyes.

 Finally, we had our Western world moments in Beijing.
 No, we did not go to Starbucks, or good heavens, to McDonalds but it was extremely hot in Beijing and so, we just _had_ to eat icecream!
 Haagen Dazs saved us many times and we always tried to go for the special creations such as a banana split looking like a boat or green tea and mango ice cream.
 This was a true splurge as Hagen Dazs is quite an expensive place to go in Beijing and you typically well-to-do and cool kids in such locations.

-Another great place was the Maan Cafe in the BUPT campus.
 It seems like this place is a chain, something which we did not know at that moment.
 Steve, being the Belgian, splurged on their waffles.
 But for me, it was a great place to get that shot of espresso before starting to work, or have a cappuccino and work a bit there.
 To tell the truth, their western style restrooms, which turned out to be quite a luxury in China, were also one of their main attractions! :D